egberts/egberts.github.io-src/content/articles/dns-bind9-rndc.md

 For Bind9 split-file configuration mode, the `controls` clause can be found elsewhere in a different file (ie., `/etc/bind/controls-named.conf`).

-At this writing, there are only two methods for `rndc` to communicate with `named` daemon:
+At this writing, the methods to communicate with the `named` daemon are:

+* disabled
 * `inet` - IPv4/IPv6 network channel
 * `unix` - UNIX file-based channel (not used by `rndc`; used by `nsupdate`)

+Only `rndc` uses `inet` method.

+## Disable `rndc` Channel

-To completely disable this `rndc`, insert into `controls` clause the following:
+To completely disable this `rndc` utility, insert into `controls` clause the following:

 ```
 controls { };
 ```

 Failure to include above settings will have `named` daemon perform an opening of the network port to only 127.0.0.1 port 953/udp.
 This above setting is useful for Internet-bordering host.
 Such public-facing host is where an admin really should be logging into this host before talking with its `named` daemon and should not be accessing this host from a faraway place.

+It is useful as a security precaution to disable `rndc` especially if the name server is not going to be visited frequently.

 ## IP-based - Control Channel